 Dear Mr. Wohlfarth:

+Public Service Electric and Gas Company (PSE&G) filed on August 11,2000 a Petition and supporting testimony with the New Jersey Board of Public Utilities (BPU) to change its current cost recovery based pricing to market based pricing for its natural gas commodity provided to all of its firm gas customers.
+The Petition includes the transfer of PSE&G’s interstate capacity, storage, supply and operating agreements to an unregulated affiliate and the purchase of natural gas by PSE&G from the unregulated affiliate under a Requirements Contract for the purpose of enabling PSE&G to fulfill its supply requirements.

-Pending the preparation and execution of definitive agreements, this letter will confirm our understanding regarding the proposed natural gas asset management transaction covering Public Service Electric and Gas Company (the "Asset Management Transaction") between PSEG Power LLC ("PSEG") or its designee and Enron North America Corp. ("ENA") in accordance with the following:
+PSEG Power LLC, or its designee (PSEG), desires to transfer part of the risk (approximately 20 %) associated with the Requirements Contract to Enron North America Corp.
+(ENA) .
+Pending the preparation and execution of definitive agreements, this letter will confirm our understanding regarding the proposed natural gas asset management transaction covering PSE&G (the "Asset Management Transaction") between PSEG or its designee and ENA in accordance with the following:

 1. Term Sheet.
 The Asset Management Transaction will be made substantially in accordance with this letter and the Term Sheet attached hereto as Appendix “1”.
 To the extent that there is any conflict between the Term Sheet and this letter, this letter shall control.

-Definitive Agreements.
-ENA and PSEG will endeavor to incorporate the terms and conditions expressed herein in mutually acceptable definitive agreements no later than two business days prior to the deadline for comments outlined in the procedural schedule related to the filing of Public Service Electric and Gas Company for "Basic Gas Service" in its service territory before the New Jersey Board of Public Utilities (the "BPU").
-The parties hereto agree to amend this letter once the BPU establishes the procedural schedule to specifically identify the specific date by which mutually acceptable definitive agreements must be signed (the "Document Deadline Date").
-In the event ENA and PSEG are unable to execute such definitive agreements by the Document Deadline Date, PSEG agrees to either (i) have ENA assume responsibility for a 20% share of PSEG's contract, if any, with Public Service and Electric Gas Company for "Basic Gas Service" or (ii) pay ENA (___________).

 Confidentiality.
 The existence of this letter and its contents are intended to be confidential and are not to be discussed with or disclosed to any third parties except (i) with the express written consent of the other party hereto, (ii) as may be required or appropriate in response to any summons, subpoena or discovery order or to comply with any applicable law, order, regulation or ruling or (iii) as ENA and PSEG, or their designees, reasonably deem appropriate in order to conduct due diligence or to make other investigation relating to the Asset Management Transaction.